 The US Foundation continues to offer major gifts to organizations responding to the needs of families and schools to support remote learning, as well as schools and organizations beginning the difficult and long-term work for academic recovery.
 And to further its work for racial equity in education, the Foundation is deepening its support of community organizations and programs led by and focused on people and communities of color.
 In total, the US Foundation alone contributed more than US$9.5 million in 2020.

 In May 2021, the US Foundation issued another round of Emergency Grants of US$15,000 to more than 66 of its current grantees.
-In addition, the Foundation is pledging an additional US$5 million for programs in summer 2021 and beyond to help with academic recovery and to provide additional mental and behavioral health support to both community organizations and schools themselves.
+In addition, the Foundation is pledging and additional US$5 million for programs in summer 2021 and beyond that help with academic recovery and that provide additional mental and behavioral health support to both community organizations and schools themselves.
 This will bring total 2021 funding to over US$14 million.
 See below for a complete list of our US and UK Foundations’ Annual Grantees, Catalyst Gift Recipients, and strategic partners.

 Wellington has donated to the following essential charities on the front lines of the COVID-19 response.